recorded by Bridget St John and written by Dan Geesin for ‘a fucked up Tribute to Motherly Love’

 The film tells the tale of Samuel Dirk, a recently divorced 48-year-old piano tuner still trying to wriggle out from under his mother’s dreams.
 In a playing field of crises and old habits Samuel struggles with perspectives and expectations; those of his mother Patattie, his childhood friend Edwin, Edwin’s young, curious Asian girlfriend Titty but above all his own.
 Even a sexually charged trip to Belgium is not enough to extinguish the fires of his mother’s expectations, ultimately boiling over with fatal consequences.

 A tribute to the often misunderstood but stifling and all-sacrificing motherly love, the film blends the tragedy of miscommunication with the humour of our perpetual coming of age.

-A Fucked up Tribute to Motherly Love is set in the 21st century where the ‘makeability of life’, the possibility of realizing our dreams is considered as a sacred part of the Western culture.
-This perspective is largely unrealistic and contains a dissatisfaction that Geesin and Rots can only describe as culturally motivated.
-They sees this as a sort of universally amusing, lonely struggle with one’s own evolution, a humoristic tragedy.
+A fucked up Tribute to Motherly Love is set in the 21st century where the ‘makeability of life’, the possibility of realizing our dreams is considered as a sacred part of the Western culture.
+This perspective is largely unrealistic and contains a dissatisfaction that Geesin can only describe as culturally motivated.
+He sees this as a sort of universally amusing, lonely struggle with one’s own evolution, a humoristic tragedy.

 However, the life of Samuel Dirk is in no way meant to be portrayed theatrically or magically.
 The film should remain ‘realistic’ throughout.
-The directors want to use the everyday elements in action, observation, dialogue and sound; focus in on them to create a strangeness.
-They want to establish an eccentric arena of absurdity that is firmly set in the rural, contemporary context of the story that develops into a dreamlike, fluent exaggeration of the sexually charged trip to Belgium, building up to Patattie’s fatally alchemic recycling.
+The director wants to use the everyday elements in action, observation, dialogue and sound; focus in on them to create a strangeness.
+He wants to establish an eccentric arena of absurdity that is firmly set in the rural, contemporary context of the story that develops into a dreamlike, fluent exaggeration of the sexually charged trip to Belgium, building up to Patattie’s fatal alchemic recycling.